Hypericum calycinum: Usage

 Various species of the genus Hypericum have been used since ancient times as herbal remedies.
 This species has been used traditionally to reduce muscle spasms and for the treatment of asthma.

 Hypericum calycinum is an economically valuable plant in North America, commonly used for ornamental reasons and landscaping.

 Under ideal growing conditions, from full sun to partial shade and well-drained acidic soil, this species can grow rapidly.
 Although resilient in many soil types, this species grows best in sandy or loamy soils.
 This shrub grows through underground stems and is typically grown as ground cover or to stabilize soil on hills and requires low maintenance.
 It does have the potential to become invasive, as reported in some areas of California, due to its ability to grow rapidly by stolons.
 While generally easy to take care of, this species is suggested to be cut down each spring.

 According to the USDA, this species is used as nursery stock product.

+It is visited by the honeybees for its pollen.